 Our departure gate was announced and we headed there.
-I tried hooking on the trunki strap to my trolley bag.
+I tried hooking the Trunki’s strap onto my trolley bag.
 It sort of worked.
-That is if you consider a train of luggage suitable for a very busy terminal.
+That is, if you consider a train of luggage suitable for a very busy terminal”

 The wait at the gate was relatively short.
 Max entertained himself by looking at our plane standing outside.
 Our Wizzair plane was a pretty pink and purple.